kirilltm04/ATM_Project/README.md

 - **test.c**
   Provides unit tests for the ATM functions to support reliable, error-free operation.

+## Text-Based Menu

+The command-line version of the ATM operates through a structured text-based menu system, allowing users to interact with the ATM using numerical selections.
+The flow is as follows:

+1. **Card Selection:** The user selects a card from a predefined list.
+2. **PIN Verification:** The user enters a PIN, with a maximum of three attempts before the card is blocked.
+3. **Main Menu:** Once authenticated, the user is presented with the following options:
+   - **1. Check Balance** – Displays the current account balance.
+   - **2. Deposit** – Allows the user to enter an amount to deposit.
+   - **3. Withdraw** – Enables withdrawals with validation (e.g., ensuring the amount is a multiple of a specified value).
+   - **4. Change PIN** – The user can change their PIN, with verification of the old PIN before setting a new one.
+   - **5. Eject Card** - The user can eject the card and return to card selection, while the data of his account is updated.
+   - **6. Exit** – Logs the user out and terminates the session.
+4. **Transaction Logging:** Every transaction is recorded in `log.txt`, providing a history of deposits, withdrawals, and PIN changes.
+5. **Session Termination:** The user can exit at any time, ensuring data integrity and security.

+This menu-driven approach provides a simple yet effective way to interact with the ATM simulator without requiring a graphical interface.

 ## Requirements

 - **Compiler:** GCC (or any standard C compiler)